 In an open-access book, history becomes more widely available to the public, without barriers of price or permissions.
 As educators, we believe that knowledge becomes more valuable when it is easily discoverable and accessible, not hidden behind password-protected paywalls.
 Moreover, the liberating power of history—and civil rights history in particular—should be freely available, especially for the communities of people who lived these stories.
 Anyone may freely read this book online or download it from the web, and after it is completed, purchase or borrow a low-cost paperback edition.

 Written for the liberal arts, the book blends interdisciplinary scholarship with highly-engaged student learning.
 It draws on the fields of history, social sciences, and policy analysis in urban America, and more than a decade of collaborative research with undergraduate students, faculty, staff, and community partners at Trinity College.
-Rather than merely reporting our results, we describe our discovery process, so that others may expand upon, or even challenge our findings, in future works.
+Rather than simply report our results, we describe our discovery process, so that others may expand upon, or even challenge our findings, in future works.
 We also strived to explain new concepts and make the text accessible for younger students and residents of the Hartford region.

 In sum, On The Line blends the best aspects of conventional publishing and web innovation.
 The main narrative still looks and feels like a scholarly book, divided into chapters and backed up by endnotes.
 But the web platform allows us to embed digital evidence on the page, and to link directly to external resources located elsewhere.
 As a result, this book delivers a more comprehensive, coherent, and connected work of scholarship than what was previously possible in print-only publications, or scattered online journal articles and blog posts, at no cost to the reader.
 Flip the page—in whatever format you prefer—and find out for yourself.

 On The Line © 2021 by Jack Dougherty and contributors is freely shared under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.